Diamonds (video game)

-Diamonds is an arcade-style game released for the Macintosh in 1992 by Varcon Systems, Inc.
+Diamonds is an action game released for the Macintosh in 1992 by Varcon Systems.

 Gameplay

 The goal of Diamonds is to achieve a high score while completing as many levels as possible before running out of lives, or ultimately to complete the last level of the game.

 During the game there is a small ball constantly bouncing up and down on the screen, similar to Breakout.
 However, unlike the paddle in Breakout, the player can directly control the left and right motion of the ball using the arrow keys on the keyboard.
 In fact, this is the only control the player has over the game.